emberjs/website/source/guides/object-model/classes-and-instances.md

 By convention, properties or variables that hold classes are PascalCased, while instances are not.
-So, for example, the variable `Person` would point to a class, while `person` would point to an instance (usually of the `Person` class).
+So, for example, the variable `App.Person` would point to a class, while `person` would point to an instance (usually of the `App.Person` class).
 You should stick to these naming conventions in your Ember applications.

 ### Initializing Instances